About Voluntary Provident Fund (VPF)

 Anyone who is looking to invest in a long term financial instrument is an ideal candidate.
 VPF accounts are best suited for people who are nearing retirement and/or are looking out for a robust, safe and scalable pension fund option.

-When it comes to the voluntary provident fund scheme, there isn’t a maximum or minimum limit as the same is decided by your individual monthly contributions.
+When it comes to investment, there isn’t any maximum or minimum VPF Limit.
+The same is decided by your individual monthly contributions.
 You can earmark as much as 100% of your monthly income (salary + dearness allowance) as VPF contribution.
 Note that your employer isn’t obligated to contribute to your VPF account.
 Hence, the money accumulated in your voluntary PF account is directly dependent on your monthly contributions and the interest accumulated by the same over the tenure of the investment.